China increases education spending in 2017

-China spent nearly 4.3 trillion yuan (675.3 billion US dollars) on education in 2017, an increase of 9.43 percent from 2016, according to preliminary statistics released by the Ministry of Education
+China spent nearly 4.3 trillion yuan ($675.3 billion) on education in 2017, an increase of 9.43 percent from 2016, according to preliminary statistics released by the Ministry of Education

 Spending on preschool education reached 325.5 billion yuan, up 16.11 percent from the previous year.